ptcher/nexus-gsheets/README.md

  - [x] read data from a spreadsheet
  - [x] make a config file defining aliases for sheets of interest, token location, credentials location
  - [x] write data to a spreadsheet
- - [ ] create a sheet in a Nexus component tree
+ - [x] create a sheet in a Nexus component tree
- - [ ] create a super-basic browser-and-Nexus setup
+ - [x] create a super-basic browser-and-Nexus setup
+ - [x] figure out how to package Nexus adapters as grades available to a Nexus instance on startup.
+Maybe copy Kettle's config functionality?
+ - [x] set up unit testing, including a test mock of the google sheets API client object.
  - [ ] support interactive token creation
- - [ ] figure out how to package Nexus adapters as grades available to a Nexus instance on startup.
-Maybe copy Kettle's config functionality?
- - [ ] set up unit testing, including a test mock of the google sheets API client object.
  - [ ] figure out how to distribute the demo.
 I assume it either needs to work with public sheets, or there should be a user dialog for setting up credentials and either providing a URL or naming the data to go in a sheet
+ - [ ] poll sheets for updates

 Do I depend on the nexus or not?
 If I want to start the Nexus server from here, yes.